 Additionally, many jurisdictions also count non-public accounting experiences.
 For example, they consider experience gained in the government sector or in non-public accounting taxation.
 Some jurisdictions even accept experience in academia.
 But in those instances, you might have to have a higher number of years of experience.

 In some jurisdictions, the 1 year under CPA requirements can be fulfilled in multiple sectors.
 For example, you could work in a public or private setting, education, industry, government, or tax consulting.
 However, some states want your experience to fall into certain categories.
 In Alabama, for instance, you’ll need one year of public accounting to apply for your CPA license.
-If your experience is in non-public accounting, you’ll have to work for 2 years.
-However, the CPA 1 year experience requirement in California could be completed in the public, private, government, or private industry sectors.
+If your experience is in non-public accounting, you’ll have to work for 2 years, according to the CPA experience requirements in some states.
+However, the CPA 1 year experience requirement in California, for instance, could be completed in the public, private, government, or private industry sectors.

 To meet the experience requirements for the CPA license, your work doesn’t necessarily have to be in the US.
 The most important consideration is that you have a “verifier” who is an actively licensed CPA.
 You can fulfill your experience requirement anywhere in the world as long as your verifier has an active CPA license.
 But remember to double-check.
 After all, it’s not uncommon for US CPAs living abroad to let their licenses expire.
 Be sure that your verifier is eligible to supervise your work.

 I’m going to offer you a very important piece of advice.
 Please double and triple-check when your jurisdiction considers your experience to start.
 In some states and territories, you can count the accounting experiences that you had before you took the CPA Exam.
-In other places, though, you can’t start counting your experience hours until after you’ve taken the exam.
+In other places, though, you can’t start counting your experience hours until after you’ve passed the CPA Exam.

 The following list includes the jurisdictions that only require 1 year work experience for CPA licensure.
 But, I still encourage you to check with your board of accountancy to verify their requirements.
 NASBA maintains contact information for each board on this website.